PartyDAO/partybid/README.md

 ```

 ## Deployment
+You can find the address of deployed PartyBid Factories on each chain at `deploy/deployed-contracts`

 To deploy a new PartyBid Factory, first ensure you've populated your `.env` file.
 The RPC endpoint should point chain you want to deploy the contracts, and the private key of the Deployer account should be funded with ETH on that chain .

 Next, add a config file to `deploy/configs/[CHAIN_NAME].json` specifying the addresses of the necessary external protocols on that chain.
 You can use other files in that folder to see which contract addresses must be populated.